Ohio day care workers charged after 5-year-old endures 'extreme bullying,' police say

 Reached by CNN, Dietrich said she had no comment.
 CNN wasn't able to contact Tennant.

-Columbus Police said in a tweet that they are making the case public to show the "severity" of what (the) little girl endured in the learning center.
+Columbus police said in a tweet that they are making the case public to show the "severity" of what (the) little girl endured in the learning center.

 The Worthington Learning Center has been cooperative "through the scope of this investigation," police said.
 The day care center did not reply to a CNN request for comment.

-Lisa Rowe, owner of the day care center, told CNN affiliate 10TV that she was "heartbroken" over the incident, that her employees go through extensive training, and that she fired the two workers after she saw the video.
+Lisa Rowe, owner of the day care center, told CNN affiliate WBNS that she was "heartbroken" over the incident, that her employees go through extensive training, and that she fired the two workers after she saw the video.
 There is "zero tolerance" for this behavior, she said.

+"The safety and care of our children is paramount," Rowe said in a statement given to CNN on Friday.
+"As soon as we were notified of the situation, we immediately terminated both employees involved.
+We will continue to cooperate with authorities on this case as needed."